dwtcourses/lucy/README.md

 ## 📘&nbsp; License

-You are free to use SaaS for your personal or client projects.
+You are free to use Lucy for your personal or client projects.
 Check out the full license [here](https://coda.io/d/Vue-Themes-License_d8I2oOLBNlz).

 ## 💚&nbsp; Contributing & Partnerships